 - Season ground beef into patties.

-- Be ginger with the meat to make sure the burgers aren’t tough.
+- Be gentle with the meat to make sure the burgers aren’t tough.

 - Grill or pan-fry to desired doneness — medium-rare to medium is best.